Cerebral Palsy Claims and Compensation for Birth Injuries to Children

-Take a look at their babies and toddler page here:
+Take a look at their children’s page here:

 Frequently asked questions

 We have also developed a series of birth injury related video FAQ guides.
 You may find these guides useful for any answering any other questions you may have on this subject.
 If your child developed cerebral palsy, our video guide on this topic will help you to with initiating a cerebral palsy claim against the healthcare provider you believe to be at fault.
 Take a look at the FAQ videos here.